vindarel/common-lisp-course-in-videos/README.md

 6.6 (DONE and UPCOMING) UNWIND-PROTECT: the "finally" in try/catch/finally

-6.7 (upcoming) HANDLER-BIND: the lispy super-power (NEW on Feb 13th, 2023)
+6.7 HANDLER-BIND: the lispy super-power (NEW on Feb 13th, 2023)

 > What we see: what is a call stack, how HANDLER-CASE unwinds it, what HANDLER-BIND does better, its syntax, a practical example.
 A word about restarts and the INVOKE-DEBUGGER trick for development.